Spiritual and Relaxation Options Support a Healing Environment

 The Joint Commission recommends that meeting patients relaxation/spiritual needs according to their specific ethnic, cultural and demographic preferences is an important piece of their recovery, providing reassurance and calm during a stressful time.
 HCI answers that call with apps and digital content to support patients on their healing journey.

-Spiritual and relaxation content available through HCI’s Interactive Patient Care whiteboards and televisions utilize MediaCare as part of an overall closed loop of patient engagement and support to offer searchable video libraries or push relaxation and educational content.
+Spiritual and relaxation content available through HCI’s Interactive Patient Care whiteboards and televisions utilize MediaCare as part of an overall integrated loop of patient engagement, which can provide searchable video libraries or push relaxation and educational content.
 Digital spiritual content is the most-used content in most hospitals, often peaking during evening hours.
 This can contribute to a patient’s restful sleep and pain management, and help healthcare facilities meet “quiet at night” guidelines.
 In fact, the HCAHPS survey includes questions about noise and how quiet the facility was during a patient’s stay.
 Apps are available that can provide chapel schedules or to request a pastor or other spiritual partner.